 - All figures are rounded to the nearest hundredth.

 The breadth of the yield curve went from a range of 0.57 to a range of 0.66.
-The narrowest range was 0.61 (0.08 points higher than the previous month's widest range of 0.69) which was hit on October 1 and the widest inverted range was 0.74 (0.01 points higher than the previous month's widest inverted range of 0.73) which was hit on October 28 and October 29.
+The widest range was 0.74 which was hit on October 1 and the narrowest range was 0.61 which was hit on October 28 and October 29.
 The last time the yield curve was this wide was on August 5, 2019 when it hit a range of 0.74.

 The thirty-year bond held the highest rate throughout the month.
 The thirty-year bond has dropped below 2.25 percent on 14 sessions.
 The 30-year bond rate has not hit this month's low of 1.97 since September 4, 2019.

 The one-month bill did not hold the lowest rate for any session of the month.
-The one-year, two-year, three-year, and five-year notes alternately held the lowest rate throughout the month.
+The one-year bill, and the two-year, three-year, and five-year notes alternately held the lowest rate throughout the month.
 The one-month did not hit a new 12-month high extending its streak of no new 12-month highs to seven months.
 The last time the five-year note held the lowest rate prior to this month was on September 30, 2019.

 "Treasury Constant Maturity," Federal Reserve Bank of St. Louis, accessed November 4, 2019, https://fred.stlouisfed.org/categories/115.